imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 * Connect UART console in host PC
 * Run the Hello World app by Right Click the app, select `Run As` -> `Launch on Hardware`
     * The "Hello World" should be printed
     * If it's not printed, it means something goes wrong.
 Try `Debug As` -> `Launch on Hardware (System Debugger)`.
-If the debugger can stop at main(), it means the function can be executed, clock and PLL are working, but UART is not configured properly or UART circuit on PCB board has some issues.
+If the debugger can stop at main(), it means the function can be executed, clock and PLL are working, but UART is not configured properly, UART circuit on PCB board has some issues, or PC UART driver/console is not setup correctly.

 ## DDR Memory